Capri

 Journey time from mainland: 20 minutes Distance from nearest mainland port: 17 km |

-Arrive by: Ferry, hydrofoil
+Arrive by: ferry, hydrofoil

 Arrive from: Sorrento, Naples, Ischia, Positano, Amalfi, Salerno Nearest airport: Naples International Airport |